albertllousas/monads-explained/readme.md

 > You got my attention!
 I want to learn more!

-Note: Maybe some the assumptions are not totally accurate from either mathematical or funtional perspective, but, again, I am just trying to explain this useful pattern for non-functional-experts.
+Note: Maybe some the assumptions are not totally accurate from either mathematical or functional perspective, but, again, I am just trying to explain this useful pattern for non-functional-experts.

 ## First things first: Some theory